dbt-labs/docs.getdbt.com/website/docs/docs/get-started/getting-started/getting-set-up/setting-up-bigquery.md

 In order to let dbt connect to your warehouse, you'll need to generate a keyfile.
 This is analogous to using a database user name and password with most other <Term id="data-warehouse">data warehouses</Term>.

 1. Go to the [BigQuery credential wizard](https://console.cloud.google.com/apis/credentials/wizard).
 Make sure your new project is selected in the header.
-If you do not see your account or project, click your profile picture to the right and verify your are using the correct email account.
+If you do not see your account or project, click your profile picture to the right and verify you are using the correct email account.
 2. Select **+ Create Credentials** then select **Service account**.
 3. Type `dbt-user` in the Service account name field, then click **Create and Continue**.
 4. Type and select **BigQuery Admin** in the Role field.